 1. Less is more: It’s been said by nearly every guru and it rings true with OKRs, too.
-An organization should have no more than seven, well-chosen objectives and they should all fit one line.
-Each objective should have no more than five key results.
+An organization should have no more than 2-3 well-chosen Objectives and they should all fit one line.
+Each Objective should have 3-5 Key Results.

 2. Set at least half the goals from the bottom up: The most powerful and energizing OKRs often originate with frontline contributors.
 OKRs can help these employees see how their work aligns with overall goals.

 3. No dictating: Collective agreement is essential to maximum goal achievement.
 Remember, OKRs are a self-governed social contract.

 4. Stay flexible: One of the most powerful things about OKRs is that if one is no longer working or relevant, it can be tossed out at any point in an OKR cycle.

 5. Dare to fail: It’s good to have committed OKRs — things that everyone agrees must be achieved — but one of the most compelling aspects of OKRs is the aspirational OKR.
 Sometimes called “moonshots,” an aspirational OKR is something that happens when you aim for the stars.
 You may come up short but still reach the moon.
 If your OKR misses the moon, they will still be up in stars.

 6. A tool, not a weapon: Andy Grove described OKRs as a stopwatch, a personal tool so he could gauge his own performance.
 They are not meant to measure others.
 If you are using OKRs for compensation, you’re doing them wrong.